vfayosp/project_aidl2022/README.md

 </div>
 <div>

+The attention layer did not show major improvements.
   Here there can be observed how the model performed during trainining and evaluation.

 ![image](https://user-images.githubusercontent.com/93614965/157316635-384a6666-b89d-4534-889c-db60fc81a003.png)

+ As it can be observed above, the Factorization Machines model, which corresponds to the baseline model in Recommender system showed the lower performance but improved significantly when including the Graph Convolutional networks to capture the embedding, taking advantage of the fact that the structure of the data in this case allows to improve when capturing interactions between nodes.
+With regards to the attention layer, it has not improved the metrics.

 ## Drug disease

 The model and aprroach explained above was replicated for the drug-disease recommender.

 <div align="center">